alexcu2718/fdf/README.md

 Mostly though, I just enjoy learning.

-To put it in perspective, I did not know any C before I started this project, I noticed that every type of file finding tool will inevitably rely on some kind of iterator that will heap allocate regardless of whether or not it's a match, we're talking a hella lot of random allocations which I suspect may be a big bottleneck.
+To put it in perspective, I did not know any C before I started this project, I noticed that every type of file finding tool will inevitably rely on some kind of iterator that will heap allocate regardless of whether or not it's a match,

+So we're talking a lot of random allocations which I suspect may be a big bottleneck.
+(I think arenas just might be the best option, simplicity and complexity trade off)

 Even though my project in it's current state is faster, I've got some experiments to try filtering before allocating Unfortunately, you have to have to allocate heap space for directories in stdlib (because they're necessary for the next call)
+(The same would probably go here)

 Which is partially why I felt the need to rewrite it from libc, it's just the standard library was too high level.